10 Ways to Overcome Your Anxiety and Panic Attacks

 As a former sufferer of this awful condition, it’s important to me to convince you that hope is out there.
 There are many ways to overcome anxiety and panic attacks and don’t let anyone tell you otherwise.

-I’ve compiled a list of the top 10 natural and effective ways to overcome anxiety and panic attacks – Without medication.
-All you pill-fans out there – Don’t get mad at me – But I hate medication.
+I’ve compiled a list of ten natural and effective ways to overcome anxiety and panic attacks – without medication.
+All you pill-fans out there, don’t get mad at me – but I hate medication.
 Especially medication that only hides the symptoms (if it even works) and does nothing to actually cure your condition.

 Instead, anxiety meds do two things: The first is cause awful side effects, sometimes worse than the anxiety itself, while potentially causing liver and kidney damage (not to mention how addictive they can become).
 The second thing they do is get pharmaceutical companies richer every day, at your expense.

-So…without more nagging, here are 10 Natural Ways to Overcome Anxiety and Panic Attacks:
+So…here are Ten Natural Ways to Overcome Anxiety and Panic Attacks:

 #1 – Herbal Remedies